-The results suggest that while areas of predominant erosion and deposition interchange, the overall tendency is towards landward regression with losses of land to the sea - a situation similar to that in the Godavari delta.
-The annual net loss rate of 77.4 ha is almost the same as that in the Godavari delta (73.4 ha/ year; Malini and Rao 2004).
-One noticeable feature of the Krishna delta is its higher ratio of erosion to deposition (3.05 versus 1.6 in the Godavari) over the same period, which suggests that coastal erosion is more 'effective' in the Krishna delta than in the Godavari delta, despite the slightly smaller area (4,700 km2 versus 5,100 km2) and shorter shoreline of the former (134 versus 160 km).
-Erosion is also a dominant process through most of the coast line, while deposition is limited to certain sections only (Figure 13).
+The results suggest that while areas of predominant erosion and deposition interchange, the overall tendency is towards the regression landward with losses of land to the sea, the situation similar to that in the Godavari Delta.
+The annual net loss rate of 77.4 hectares is almost the same as that in the Godavari Delta (73.4 ha/year; Malini and Rao 2004).
+One noticeable feature of the Krishna Delta is also its higher ratio of erosion to deposition (3.05 versus 1.6 in the Godavari) over the same period, which suggests that coastal erosion is more "effective" in the Krishna Delta than in the Godavari, despite the slightly smaller area (4,700 km2 versus 5,100 km2) and shorter shoreline of the former (134 km versus 160 km).
+Erosion is also a dominant process through most of the coastline, while deposition is limited to certain sections only (Figure 13).